thatgirldorian/Partial.ly-Widget-with-JavaScript-and-Squarespace/README.md

 # Partial.ly-Widget-with-JavaScript-and-Squarespace

 <h3>Function & Description:</h3>
-This is a widget + button I customised with some bits of JavaScript code for a client.
+This is a widget + button thingy I customised with some bits of JavaScript code for a client.
 They specialise in making attention-grabbing packages/boxes that help their clients drive sales.
 This widget + button from partial.ly allows their clients pay for this service installmentally.

 <h3>Challenge faced:</h3>
 The widget would not show up on the landing page, no matter what the client tried.
 So, I had to log in from my end to fix it.
 I also could not get the button to display at first.